-A detail-oriented self-appetizer working towards an MA in Linguistics at UCLA (GPA 3.85).
+A detail-oriented self-appetizer working towards an MA in Linguistics at University of Manchester.
 Eager to join TakeOff Media as Junior SEO Specialist to help execute data-driven campaigns, develop content, and optimise conversion rate.
 Strong background in statistics and language, internship experience with SEO and data-driven marketing.

 - Supported the eCommerce Manager in the optimization of categories (product and section) and content revamping across the site.
 Organised products in appropriate sections in a timely manner.